pranavkm/NSwag/Specs.md

 # ApiController analyzers

 ApiControllers are opinionated and offer opportunities to give diagnoses when writing code instead of having runtime exceptions.
+The intent is to encourage the user to have a controller with minimal Mvc specific cruft.

 ## ApiController actions must be attribute routed
 ApiControllers require all actions to be attribute routed.
 The analyzer can detect if neither the